malrepos/Assignment-Module-20/README.md

 ## Instructions

-- Copy and paste, or upload the code to the remix IDE.
+- Copy and paste, or upload the code to the remix IDE https://remix-project.org/.

 - Compile and deploy the contract.